 – Add a bit of lemon juice into the food processor during step 3 if you plan to have the bread stay fresh for a bit longer than usual.

-– If using dried egg whites: use 24 tsp of powder along 15 tbspoons of water.
+– If using dried egg whites: use 24 tsp of powder along 15 tbspoons of water, or 33 great of powder along 120 gr of water.